the8472/mldht/README.md

 - low latency lookups by using adaptive timeouts and a secondary routing table/cache tuned for RTT instead of stability
 - export of passively observed \<infohash, ip\> tuples to redis to survey torrent activity
 - remote CLI for common DHT operations
-- full automatic torrent indexing
+- full automatic torrent indexing (active and passive dht indexing + metadata exchange)

 ## Dependencies